Home » Courses of Instruction » A.S. in Radiologic Technology (Track B) Course Descriptions

 Prerequisites: None

-This course covers the structure and function of the human body from the single cell through all body systems, and the interrelatedness of the structure and functions in the body are examined.
-Basic fluid, electrolyte, and acid/base balance concepts are included.
+This course covers the structure and function of the human body from the single cell through all body systems, and examines the interrelatedness of their structures and functions.
+Basic concepts of fluid, electrolyte, and acid-base balance are included.
 This is a General Education course.

 GE 112 - Algebra I